CFO-CEO/CFO-CEO/README.md

 ![metalocalypse-mtl](https://github.com/user-attachments/assets/7cdf2554-295c-4462-bf67-9d208fedff28)

-- hi my name is Niko
+- hi my name is Niko, I am 18
 - check my links for more info
 - SIGN MY ATA AND DRAW ON MY STRAWPAGE NEEEOOWWW!
 (Pretty please with a cherry on top)"
 - please be 16+ to add me